Global Commerce Major

 |GC 401||Global Commerce Senior Seminar (prerequisites GC 101, GC 201, GC 301)|

 Significant language study is essential to understanding the dynamics of a global society, to competing with international candidates for jobs, and to operating to full effect in global businesses and organizations.
 All Global Commerce majors are required to attain depth in a language other than English, typically by taking at least two language courses beyond the 112 level.
-Additional language study is strongly encouraged, and any additional language courses can apply toward the Global Focus.
-If students are already native speakers of a language other than English, they will still be expected to fulfill the language requirement of the Global Commerce major by studying at least two semesters of a language other than English.
+Additional language study is strongly encouraged, and any additional language courses can apply toward the Global Focus–including introductory level courses in a third language relevant to the student's global focus region.
+If students are already native speakers of a language other than English, they must still fulfill the language requirement of the Global Commerce major by studying at least two semesters of a language other than English.

 The Global Commerce major seeks to integrate the study of commerce with a deep understanding of the cultures and societies of a geographical region beyond North America.
 Courses in the Global Focus are drawn from the Humanities, Arts, and Social Sciences.
 Majors choose one of the following geographic areas as a Global Focus: